Verifying Quantized GNNs With Readout Is Decidable But Highly Intractable: Experimental Data and Further Analyses

+In this subsection, we analyze several model parameters: the type of activation function, the number of layers, the model size, training time, the Generalization Ratio, and the Generalization Gap.

 We trained the models on the dataset and collected the training time.
-This data is the first preliminary step to analyze the influence of the activation function.
+This data is the first step in analyzing the influence of the activation function.
 Based on the data obtained, we can identify the slowest and fastest activation functions.

-Table~\ref{tab:training-time} presents the training times of ACR-GNN model across datasets for classifiers $p_i$ and different activation functions.
-The results reveal substantial variability depending on the activation function.
-Standard piecewise-linear activations, such as ReLU, ReLU6, and trReLU, consistently achieve the shortest training times, with values between $1315$–$1665$,s.
-In contrast, smoother nonlinearities such as SiLU, Softplus, and Sigmoid incur significantly longer training times, often exceeding 2500s and reaching as high as 5737s for Softplus on $p_2$.
-GELU and ELU fall between these extremes, with moderate training costs (around 1380–3000s).
-Across datasets, $p_2$ is generally the most computationally demanding, while $p_1$ remains the least expensive for most activations.
-Overall, the results indicate that the computational efficiency of training is strongly activation-dependent, with simpler functions such as ReLU and ReLU6 offering the best efficiency, while smoother activations introduce significant overhead.

-Based on the results in Table~\ref{tab:training-time} and Table~\ref{tab:activation:minmax:summary}, we identify the fastest and slowest activation functions across layers for the three classifiers.
-Several consistent trends can be observed along four dimensions: fastest activation, slowest activation, cross-classifier comparison, and depth effect.

-\textit{Fastest activations.} Across classifiers and depths, the fastest activations are more diverse, with ReLU, ReLU6, GELU, and trReLU each appearing in multiple layers.

-\textit{Slowest activations.} In contrast, Softplus consistently emerges as the slowest activation across nearly all classifiers and depths.
-Occasional exceptions include ELU in the deepest layer of $p_3$ and SiLU in $p_1$ (layer 7).
-This trend highlights the relatively high computational cost of smooth unbounded activations compared to piecewise-linear ones.

-\textit{Cross-classifier comparison.} While the fastest activations vary considerably by classifier and depth, the slowest activations remain remarkably stable: Softplus dominates across all three classifiers.
-This suggests that runtime inefficiency of smooth functions is robust to task differences, whereas the speed of simpler functions like ReLU is more context-dependent.

-\textit{Depth effect.} As depth increases, variability in the fastest activations decreases, with ReLU becoming dominant in deeper layers across classifiers.
-The slowest activation, however, remains almost exclusively Softplus, independent of depth.

-In summary, Softplus demonstrates the highest runtime cost across classifiers and depths, whereas piecewise-linear activations such as ReLU and ReLU6 offer consistently faster training and inference performance.

-We measured the size of the model (in Table~\ref{tab:size_of_model}) and obtained the results that the choice of activation function does not influence on the size of the model.

-We list the statistics at the microlevel (mean between all nodes) of accuracy.
-For better representation of the statistics, we present the information in a tabular way.
-For each layer of the ACR-GNN, we present the accuracy of three formulas $\text{FOC}_2$ for the Train, Test1 (the same number of nodes as the Train) and Test2 (larger number of nodes and edges than the Train) as specified in Table~\ref{tab:dataset_summary} and accordingly, the activation function (A/F) that was used for the calculations experiments.

-As was mentioned before, we trained ten models for each activation function.
-For better visualization, we present the benchmark accuracy using heatmaps, which reveal several trends.
-Specifically, the ACR-GNN generally loses accuracy on Test2 (where the number of edges was increased) and shows a further decline in accuracy as the complexity of the formula increases.